Painted Wolf Wines and Paintings; Wine and Wilddogs, Art for Impact

 http://www.paintedwolfwines.com/2014/11/26/pictus-iii-the-story-behind-the-label/

-Snare and her siblings under a full moon
+Snare and her siblings under a full moon, wine label by Lin Barrie

-Pictus I, (2009) is a blend of Shiraz Grenache and Mourvedre.
+Pictus I, (2009) – the original Pictus blend, was a blend of Shiraz Grenache and Mourvedre.

-The label was painted by Lin Barrie and later auctioned by the Tusk Trust in the UK at the Friends of Lewa dinner
+The label, “Snare and her siblings” was taken from a painting by Lin Barrie which was later auctioned by the Tusk Trust in the UK at the Friends of Lewa dinner…

-3) rabies – contracting rabies from village dogs
+3) rabies – contracting rabies from domestic dogs and vice versa

 4) being run over by vehicles

-Painted Dogs populations are affected by changes in the density of the bush and access to prey.
-They are also attacked and killed by other predators, particularly lions.
+African wild dog (Painted Dog) populations are affected by changes in the density of the bush and access to prey.
+Space!
+They are also attacked and killed by other predators, particularly lions, and especially when they are denning with pups….

 CONSERVATION AIMS.

-Jeremy Borg of Painted Wolf Wines and Pedals 4 Paws plans a number of cycle rides over the coming years to visit most of the reserves in Southern Africa where viable populations of Painted Dogs exist and where there are research and conservation programs in place.
-Each ride will be different and will highlight a different area and the work of different conservation organisations.
-We will take a limited number of riders on each leg who will be expected to help raise funds for a number of conservation organisations.
-We will use the resources of Painted Wolf Wines to communicate to a broad public about the dogs, and other related conservation issues.
-We plan to focus our efforts in the future on the effect which poaching with wire snares and other snares set to catch game for the bush meat trade is having on Painted Dogs and all other species, and to help by raising funds and other resources to help tackle this major conservation problem.
+Jeremy Borg of Painted Wolf Wines and Pedals 4 Paws planned a number of cycle rides to visit most of the reserves in Southern Africa where viable populations of Painted Dogs exist and where there are research and conservation programs in place.
+Each ride highlighted a different area and the work of different conservation organisations, to communicate to a broad public about the dogs, engage local communities and schools and other related conservation issues such as immunization of domestic stock against common diseases and the effect which poaching with wire snares and other snares set to catch game for the bush meat trade is having on African wild dogs and all other species.

 BENEFICIARIES OF FUNDS.

-Follow the facebook page A Celebration of Painted Wolves, to find out more about Pedal 4 Paws rides into Mana Pools and Gonarezhou national Parks in June /July 2013 and the fabulous Taste of Africa” luncheon in the Mukuvisi Woodlands!
+and facebook page A Celebration of Painted Wolves, to find out more about African wild dogs, Community conservation impact, conservation events, Wine and Wild Dog Weekends at Chilo Gorge Safari Lodge, Pedal 4 Paws rides, and the fabulous Taste of Africa” luncheon in the Mukuvisi Woodlands!

 http://www.facebook.com/pages/A-Celebration-of-Painted-Wolves/204094596348428